squid-cache/squid-cache.github.io/MergeProcedure.rst

  1. Within 10 days of the commit, core developers may remove any submission without prior notice or discussion.
 A post-factum notice (and discussion) are still expected on squid-dev.

-=== Merging Steps for Squid2 ===
+##=== Merging Steps for Squid2 ===
- 1. The merge should be well tested, isolated, documented and cleaned up etc.
+## 1. The merge should be well tested, isolated, documented and cleaned up etc.
+##

- 1. The merge should only contain a specific change and not multiple unrelated changes.
+## 1. The merge should only contain a specific change and not multiple unrelated changes.
 Unrelated changes should be broken up into separate commits each following their own path in this procedure.
+##

- 1. Larger or otherwise intrusive changes is sent to squid-dev for review.
+## 1. Larger or otherwise intrusive changes is sent to squid-dev for review.
 Ok for commit if there is a positive response from another core member, or no negative responses from anyone in a week.
+##

- 1. Smaller changes or changes you do not expect someone to say no on may be committed immediately.
+## 1. Smaller changes or changes you do not expect someone to say no on may be committed immediately.
+##

- 1. If a change is later found to cause trouble and not obviously trivial to fix then it will be thrown out, waiting for someone to make a proper fix.
+## 1. If a change is later found to cause trouble and not obviously trivial to fix then it will be thrown out, waiting for someone to make a proper fix.

-Please try to not commit unfinished stuff needing more work to actually work the way intended.
-HEAD is not meant for development, that's supposed to done on branches..

-If a follow up change (bugfix etc) is committed related to an earlier change please refer to the subject (first line) of the previous change in the commit message.

-If you suspect that there will be a series of incremental commits relating to a specific feature or reorganization then make the subject line easy to connect together by starting the title line with a short feature name:  (i.e. "rproxy: header fixes")

-Add to the above the parts of the Squid-3 procedure you think makes sense.
-Use of common sense is the main rule of conduct.

 === Core Developers ===
 The [[WhoWeAre|core developers]] mentioned above are experienced developers with serious long-term dedication and contribution to the Squid project as a whole and Squid code in particular.
 They are usually active on squid-dev and often perform the auditing duties personally.
 Core folks have collective responsibility for the Squid project and may use their super powers to resolve conflicts or prevent disasters.